-- (1) He had failed to pay to the Companies Liquidation Account money received by him as liquidator in accordance with sections 202 (1) and (2); - (2) He had misapplied the assets of the [Company B] for unlawful payments of his fees and disbursements without first seeking approval of the court under section 196 (2)(b) and without observing the priority of payment under rule 179; - (3) He had failed to submit the liquidator's accounts in accordance with section 203 (1); - (4) He had failed to send the OR reports on the position of the liquidation of the [Company B] in accordance with rule 162 (1); - (5) He had failed to proceed with the liquidation with reasonable expedition; and - (6) He had persistently failed to respond to the enquiries and the reminders raised by the OR in the exercise of the OR's functions and powers under the Ordinance. - 39.
-The Honourable Madam [Justice K] was satisfied that the conduct of [the Respondent] was such as to warrant his removal as the liquidator of [Company B] and made the removal order accordingly. - 40.
-In HCMP /2008, a Disqualification Order was made against [the Respondent].
-The Honourable Madam [Justice K] held that the Court was satisfied that [the Respondent] had been guilty of breach of his duties as the liquidator of [Company A] and [Company B].
+- (1) He had failed to pay to the Companies Liquidation Account money received by him as liquidator in accordance with sections 202 (1) and (2); - (2) He had misapplied the assets of the Company for unlawful payments of his fees and disbursements without first seeking approval of the court under section 196 (2)(b) and without observing the priority of payment under rule 179; - (3) He had failed to submit the liquidator's accounts in accordance with section 203 (1); - (4) He had failed to send the OR reports on the position of the liquidation of the Company in accordance with rule 162 (1); - (5) He had failed to proceed with the liquidation with reasonable expedition; and - (6) He had persistently failed to respond to the enquiries and the reminders raised by the OR in the exercise of the OR's functions and powers under the Ordinance. - 39.
+The Honourable Madam Justice Kwan was satisfied that the conduct of Mr. Krause was such as to warrant his removal as the liquidator of [Company B] and made the removal order accordingly. - 40.
+In HCMP 531/2008, a Disqualification Order was made against Mr. Krause.
+The Honourable Madam Justice Kwan held that the Court was satisfied that Mr. Krause had been guilty of breach of his duties as the liquidator of [Company A] and [Company B].
 It was held by the Court that the breaches of duties were sufficiently serious to warrant the exercise of the discretion in making a Disqualification Order pursuant to section 168G (1)(b) of the Ordinance, which provides that: